darcipeoples/logic-puzzle-solver/README.md

 # logic-puzzle-solver
 This is the frontend for the Puzzle Baron [Logic Puzzle Solver](https://darcipeoples.com/logic-puzzle-solver/).

 Read more about it on [darcipeoples.com](https://darcipeoples.com/).

 ## Screenshots
 ### Example Puzzle Input

-Generate a puzzle at [logic.puzzlebaron.com](https://logic.puzzlebaron.com/init.php).
+Start a new logic puzzle on Puzzle Baron: [logic.puzzlebaron.com](https://logic.puzzlebaron.com/init.php)

 ![](screenshots/puzzle-baron.png)